 The Rookies Cup has released new stars into the world of Grand Prix racing, ex Rookies now compete with enormous success in all classes.
 For four of the last five seasons the Moto3 World Champion has been an ex Rookie and the 2018 title holder Jorge Martín moved up to the Moto2 category while the 2016 Moto3 World Champion Brad Binder moved to MotoGP and won only his third Grand Prix in the premier class on the Red Bull KTM.

-Starting at the Austrian at the Red Bull Ring in August, the series takes a broad sweep around the classic Grand Prix circuits of Europe ending the year in Valencia Spain in November.
+Starting in Portugal at Portimão in April, the series takes a broad sweep around the classic Grand Prix circuits of Europe ending the year at Motorland Aragón, Spain in September.

 Just as the RC 125 was a close brother to the 125cc GP machines raced by the KTM factory so successfully, the RC 250 R is a reflection of the factory KTM Moto3 machine that won the 2018 Moto3 World Championship in the hands of ex Rookie Jorge Martín.
-It is the start of another great lineage, the 2012 factory KTM won the 2012 Moto3 World Championship in the hands of Sandro Cortese and in 2013 KTMs filled the top four places.
+It was the start of another great lineage, the 2020 factory KTM won the Moto3 World Championship in the hands of Albert Arenas.

-For the 26 Rookies the first chance to ride the KTMs in 2020 came at the preseason test held at teh Red Bull Ring with two days on track.
-Riders come from across the globe, from England to Australia, from Japan to Colombia and South Africa to the USA.
+For the 26 Rookies the first chance to ride the KTMs in 2021 comes at the preseason test held at Portimão with three days on track.
+Riders come from across the globe, from England to New Zealand, from Japan to Colombia and Indonesia to Italy.

 The Grand Prix paddock watches the intense action of the Rookies races picking out future stars and the Rookies themselves study their Grand Prix heroes in action looking for tips and inspiration.